 Starting from the Hartington Farm Shop and Café (one of the best cafes for a hot chocolate in the Peak District) this short and picturesque Hartington walk leads you down to Beresford Dale where the River Dove meanders through.
 Make sure you pack a torch, as half way along this walk there is a cave to explore, which includes a short walk through tunnel!
-You may even find some ‘Ice Age cave paintings’ (which is what our 6 year old called them).
-Although do note that the tunnel through is very narrow and really only for small children.
+You may even find some ‘Ice Age cave paintings’ (created this century).
+Although do note that the tunnel is very narrow and really only for small children.

 Disclaimer: This post contains affiliate links.
 Should you click to purchase, it is at no additional cost to you, but I receive a small commission.

 If you are planning a visit to the National Park, please arrive early or late in the day to avoid crowds if visiting over sunny weekends or school holidays.
 Please also take all litter home with you, don’t bring BBQs and park your car in designated parking areas.
 Also, please use these walks as a guide; access and stiles may change.